seobeomjin/Multi-modal-Dataset-from-Wikipedia/crawler/README.md

-We developed a screening pipeline to crawl pairs.
+We developed a screening pipeline to crawl pairs.<br>
 Please Note that if Wikipedia html constructions are little changed, you have to modify the html parser.
 ## How to run
 ```bash